-Day 9 of our 30-day nutrition challenge is introducing you to sugar alternatives – it’s easy to keep reaching for the caster sugar in baking or the granulated sugar in hot drinks, but now’s the chance to try a different type of sugar which has a better nutritional value than the standard white refined stuff.
+Day 9 of our 30-day nutrition challenge is introducing you to sugar alternatives – it’s easy to reach for the caster sugar when baking or adding sugar to hot drinks, but now’s the chance to try a different type of sugar which has nutritional value compared to the standard white refined stuff.

 Sugar (sucrose) is “empty calories” it has no nutrition value which means you may gain weight but with no nutrient benefits.
 Sucrose is made up of fructose and glucose.
-It’s the fructose which Nutritionists focus more on as it’s 1.5 x sweeter than glucose therefore widely used in food manufacturing (High Fructose Corn Syrup) but it’s broken down in the body differently to glucose – it’s broken down in the liver and may lead to increased risk of fatty liver which is a bigger problem than many of us are aware (it’s also called Non-Alcoholic Fatty Liver Disease or NAFLD).
+It’s the fructose which Nutritionists focus more on as it’s 1.5 x sweeter than glucose therefore widely used in food manufacturing (High Fructose Corn Syrup or HFCS) however, it’s broken down in the body differently to glucose – it’s broken down in the liver and may lead to increased risk of fatty liver which is a bigger problem than many of us are aware (it’s also called Non-Alcoholic Fatty Liver Disease or NAFLD).

 If we can cut down on the “free sugars” – the ones which are added to food/drinks this would be a big step forward.
 Free sugars should be less than 30g (7 sugar cubes) per day (a can of cola can have to 9 cubes!).